IPv6 and FI

-The Faculty of Informatics has been assigned a network prefix by the CESNET connection provider
+The Faculty of Informatics has been assigned the network prefix

 2001:0718:0801:0200::/56

-If you want to set up IPv6 on your machine, contact the administrator at
+If you wish to set up IPv6 on your machine, please contact the administrator at

 unixx8LB-I-rd@fipUlwaTdb9.muniDIv1sTBtM.cz

 .
-The preferred option is to send us a DUID, or it is possible to set the address statically.
-More about both options below.
-If you configure an IPv6 address on a machine you manage, we will also enter this address into DNS (AAAA record).
+The preferred option is to send us the DUID, or you can set the address statically.
+More on both options below.
+If you configure an IPv6 address on your managed machine, we will also introduce this address into DNS (AAAA record).

-For interest, we will describe the convention we follow when assigning addresses.
-It is not necessary to understand it, if you wish to set an IPv6 address, contact us and we will tell you the address.
+As a point of interest, we will describe the convention we follow when assigning addresses.
+Understanding it is not necessary, if you wish to set up an IPv6 address, contact us and we will provide you with the address.

-We assign a public IPv6 address to machines with a public IPv4 address that logically corresponds to an IPv4 address as follows:
+We assign machines with a public IPv4 address a public IPv6 address that logically corresponds to an IPv4 address as follows:

-- Take, for example, a machine with an address
+- For example, consider a machine with the address

 147.251.42.106